alexrisch/broadcaster-app/README.md

 > This implementation uses the gRPC API client to improve performance.
 To learn more, refer to the [gRPC API client documentation](https://github.com/xmtp/xmtp-node-js-tools/tree/main/packages/grpc-api-client).

+#### Implementing caching with fs-persistence

+To enhance the efficiency of handling conversations in XMTP, implementing a caching mechanism is crucial.
+By using `fs-persistence` (or Redis), the system can quickly verify the existence of a conversation without the need to reload and check all conversations.
+This approach significantly speeds up both the initial and subsequent requests, reducing wait times and avoiding timeouts.

+For more details on setting up `fs-persistence` with XMTP, refer to the [fs-persistence documentation](https://github.com/xmtp/xmtp-node-js-tools/tree/main/packages/fs-persistence).

+The necessity for this caching mechanism arises from the need to determine whether `newConversation` is continuing an existing conversation or initiating a new one.
+This check helps prevent duplicate conversations with the same user, adhering to privacy restrictions.

 ### Local testing

 Requirements: